 Why are the barrels blue?

 Ah, the million dollar question.
-Polyethylene barrels are made in various colors.
-Some barrels are created in a natural semi-transparent color to allow for a filler to see the levels of material in the barrels.
+Polyethylene barrels come in various colors.
+Some barrels come in a natural semi-transparent color to allow for a filler to see the levels of material in the barrels.
 However these are not UV resistant and are not suitable for outdoor storage.
-Black drums can be problematic as black pigment is often created from mixing various colors in a recycling process and there is no certainty as to what the previous plastic material was used for.
-Black barrels are generally not considered food-grade.
+Black drums are problematic as black pigment is often created by mixing various colors in a recycling process and there is no certainty as to what the previous plastic material was used for.
+Black barrels are generally not food-grade.

-Most polyethylene drums are created using a blue pigment, and this has become the industry standard for food storage.
+Most polyethylene drums are blue.
+And thus blue became the industry standard for food storage.
 The blue pigment in polyethylene drums has a higher UV light resistance than natural and does not show dirt or residue as readily.
 Blue is the standard food-grade drum.

 One of the often forgotten and perhaps most important aspects of polyethylene is how easy it is to recycle and reuse the containers.
 The inertness and impermeability make them a perfect candidate for reuse or "upcycling."

-In steps BlueBarrel Rainwater Catchment Systems to upcycle food grade polyethylene drums as rain barrels.
+And this is where BlueBarrel Rainwater Catchment Systems steps in to upcycle food grade polyethylene drums as rain barrels.
 Their innovative and effective approach for water conservation is sure to lead to a positive impact on the environment – for the tandem benefit of reusing high quality barrels and helping users manage rainwater sustainably on site.